d-smith/sfs3/README.md

 Note when using s3 in this way you need to account for the [S3 consistency model](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#ConsistencyModel).
 In the sample code we include a read-predicate for each step to ensure the previous step's data has been read prior to proceeding.
 If the read predicate is not satisfied, a specific error is thrown indicating the failure, and step function error handling and retry specification is used to attempt the step again.

-The task lambas publish events related to state machine completion to an Iot topic formed using the base topic, any subtopic specified by the initiator of the execution, and the transaction id associated with the state machine execution.
+The task lambdas publish events related to state machine completion to an Iot topic formed using the base topic, any subtopic specified by the initiator of the execution, and the transaction id associated with the state machine execution.

 For clients that want to know when the state machine initiated via an API call completes, there are two alternatives, polling for completion using the AWS APIs, or via subscribing for events.